nejcrogelsek/react-testing/README.md

 Find multiple elements in the DOM.
 Returns an array of all matching nodes for a query, and throws an error if no elements match.

+#### queryBy & queryAllBy

+`queryBy`:
+- Returns the matching node for a query, and return null if no elements match
+- Useful for asserting an element that is not present
+- Throws an error if more than one match is found

+`queryAllBy`:
+- Returns an array of all matching nodes for a query, and return an empty array if no elements match

 ## Priority Order for Queries
 "Your test should resemble how users interact with your code (component, page, etc.) as much as possible"
     1. getByRole